 code with the privileges of the user viewing the Web page.
 To exploit

-this vulnerability, a targeted user must load a malicious Web page.
-An
+this vulnerability, a targeted user must load a malicious Web page

-attacker typically accomplishes this via social engineering or
+created by an attacker.
+An attacker typically accomplishes this via

-injecting content into compromised, trusted sites.
-After the user
+social engineering or injecting content into compromised, trusted sites.

-visits the malicious Web page, no further user interaction is needed.
+After the user visits the malicious Web page, no further user

 VI.
 VENDOR RESPONSE